 Facebook's increased focus on video isn't only because users like to watch it (although they clearly do) -- it's also because more marketers are shifting their budgets from TV to mobile video.
 The allure for advertisers lies in Facebook's hyper-surgical targeting possibilities and the results Facebook videos can deliver.

 If you're one of those marketers who wants to dive into advertising with Facebook videos -- but isn't sure where to start -- keep on reading.
-Below are the steps you should follow to make sure your Facebook video ad campaigns rock.

 The first step of any marketing effort is to decide what you want to accomplish.
 In your Facebook video ad campaign, are you trying to increase brand awareness or drive conversions?
 Choosing what you're going to prioritize should affect what kind of video you should create and how you should distribute it.